Have I made some spectacular mistakes in my life! A couple of those could’ve permanently driven me over the edge (and

 For the past 25 years, my career has been focused on teaching people how to find their true place in the world, and start making their dreams a reality.

 Every week, I mentor women who come to me:

 - befuddled, and

 After a few months, they’re able to successfully navigate the transition from blah job into feeling deeply fulfilled, with a clear plan of action and plenty of positive strategies to keep moving forward into their dream career.

 Early Days As A Counselor

 From my early days as a counselor working with at-risk adolescents in experiential wilderness programs high up in the Colorado Rockies, to serving people of chronic, severe mental illness inside The Living Museum, a 30,000sf art studio/museum at Creedmoor Psychiatric Center in Queens, NY …

 … and from coaching women in Boulder, CO; Sedona, AZ; and Santa Fe, NM to writing for the Huffington Post and Tiny Buddha, and hosting/producing/engineering a weekly public radio show …

 … I’ve mentored literally hundreds of people — thousands of hours — all over the world.

-Mindful awareness is part of the signature program I’ve developed for my clients.
-I completed the MBSR (Mindfulness-Based Stress Reduction) 8-week on-site training, with Michelle DuVall, in Albuquerque, NM.
+I completed the MBSR (Mindfulness-Based Stress Reduction) on-site training, with Michelle DuVall, in Albuquerque, NM.